 The terminal shall sign the export dock receipt, but no other shipping documents, in acknowledgement of receipt of said cargo.
 Any discrepancies will be so noted on the receipt.

-Note 1: As noted the bill-to party must have credit with the Authority.
-If credit has not been established or other payment arrangement not previously made, cargo will not be accepted.
+Note 1: The bill-to party must have credit with the Authority.
+If credit has not been established or other payment arrangement not previously made, cargo will not be accepted by the Authority.

-Note 2: The "bill-to" party will be responsible for both handling and storage.
-Under no circumstances will these charges be split between two parties, except in cases of transfer of ownership (See Rule 34-265).
+Note 2: The "bill-to" party will be responsible for both terminal handling and storage charges.
+These charges will not be split between two bill-to parties, except in cases of transfer of ownership (See Rule 34-265).

 The terminal requires the following information for domestic carrier pick-up of import breakbulk cargo.
 This information shall be supplied either prior to or upon pick-up of the cargo and must be in the form of a delivery order/shipping instructions.The delivery order must be created in the Authority's on-line system.